beatboxjs/ror-player/assets/tuneDescriptions/jungle.md

 ## Background

-Invented by someone from RoR Berlin in 2005, inspired by the jungle parties in a squat in London.

-Jungle is a genre of dance music that devloped in the UK rave scene in the 1990s.
+**Name:** Jungle is a genre of dance music that devloped in the UK rave scene in the 1990s.
 It is the main successor of Drum&Bass.

+**Musical background:** The tune is based on Jungle.

+**History:** Invented by someone from RoR Berlin in 2005, inspired by the jungle parties in a squat in London.
+Was only played occasionally because it was never in the official tune sheets.
+Was rediscovered in 2021.

 ## Difficulty